antmicro/rdfm/documentation/source/system_overview.md

 ## System architecture

-The system architecture consists of three main parts:
+The system architecture consists of:

 ``communication.py`` - Communication protocol used in comunication between server and client instances.

 ``server.py`` - Used as a service provider for accessing connected devices informations and estabilish connection with available device services.

+``proxy.py`` - Used to manage TCP proxy connection forwarding between user and device.

 ``client.py`` - Used to communicate with the server, available for devices and users.
 For users also acting as a shell panel.

+``request_schema.json`` - Contains valid communication requests.
+Server validates incoming requests with this schema.
+All new instructions definitions should be put here.

 :::{figure-md} summary
 ![Architecture summary](images/summary.png)